Whitfield, Manatee County, Florida

 Whitfield, also known as Whitfield Estates, is an unincorporated community and census-designated place (CDP) in Manatee County, Florida, United States.
-As of the 2020 census it had a population of 2,989.
-It is part of the North Port–Sarasota–Bradenton Metropolitan Statistical Area.
-It receives its mail from the Sarasota post office located in Sarasota County.
+As of the 2020 census it had a population of 2,989, up from 2,882 at the 2010 census.
+It is part of the North Port–Bradenton–Sarasota Metropolitan Statistical Area.
+The unincorporated area has a Sarasota mailing address.

 History

 Whitfield Estates was formerly a 682 acre wooded area that had been homesteaded by General John Riggin, aide-de-camp to Ulysses S. Grant.
 The property included the 218 acre bayfront estate of Alfred Ringling.
-In 1924, the property was purchased from Richard T. Ringling, son of Alfred, by a corporation called Whitfield Estates, Inc., held by Louis Broughton Whitfield, D. G. Haley, E. H. Price, and E. S. Delaplane, Jr., all residents of Alabama.
+In 1924, the property was purchased from Richard T. Ringling, son of Alfred, by a corporation called Whitfield Estates, Inc., held by Louis Broughton Whitfield, D. G. Haley, E. H. Price, and E. S. Delaplane Jr., all residents of Alabama.